Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 _Effect_ :

+Note: Bound Hunting Knife is not affected by this perk.

 * Bound Dagger, Bow, Sword or Axe duration increased by 100%
 * Bound Dagger, Bow, Sword or Axe- replaces standard summons with Mystic Variations.

+---

 **Mystic Maelstrom**